SachsLab/IntracranialNeurophysDL/README.md

 `basic_classification.ipynb`.

-Keen learners may be interested in going through the rest of the fast.ai courses as well. fast.ai uses PyTorch, which we do not use in this course, but the principles are the same.
+Keen learners may be interested in going through the rest of the fast.ai courses as well. fast.ai uses PyTorch, which we do not use in this workshops, but the principles are the same.
-Note that this image provides both fast.ai courses v2 and v3.
-As of this writing (December 2018), the youtube videos are still based on the v2 courses and the v3 notebooks have some bugs.

 ## Lesson 1 - Working with data in modern deep learning platforms